fernandopalafox/fernandopalafox.github.io/content/writing/truth.md

 You are the average of the five people you spend the most time with.
 Choose wisely.

-If you're reading this, you likely have a life of privilege beyond the wildest dreams of millions of people around the world.
+If you're reading this, you likely live a life of privilege beyond the wildest dreams of millions of people around the world.
 Honor the sacrifices made by parents, teachers, friends, and strangers and become the very best person you can be.
 If not for you, then do it for the people you love, because they will bear your burden if you don't.
 There is never a perfect time to leave an unhealthy relationship, face your insecurities, quit that dead-end job, or go back to school.